Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

 AMQPS (5671), MQTTS (8883), custom TLS ports - just point --url at the right host and port (`https://mail.example.com:993/` inspects the IMAPS cert).
 STARTTLS protocols that upgrade an existing plaintext connection (SMTP submission on 587, IMAP on 143, LDAP on 389) are not supported.
+With --source url the endpoint can be reached through an HTTP proxy, which is what it takes to inspect the certificate an external client sees when the same name resolves to an internal endpoint locally; the proxy comes from the environment or from --proxy, and --no-proxy forces a direct connection.
 Hostname verification only applies to --source url; chain/trust verification applies to --source url and --source scan and its failures use --severity (warn or crit), while a valid self-signed certificate is tolerated.
 Expired certificates are unconditionally reported as CRIT.
 With --source file and --source scan the worst state across all inspected certificates drives the plugin state; targets that do not answer within --timeout are skipped.
 A scan probes its targets in parallel, with the parallelism deliberately bounded so that scanning a subnet does not starve the other checks running on the same host (see --max-workers).
 The default source is `scan`, so without any parameter the plugin scans the default interface's subnet on a set of common data-center TLS ports (HTTPS, mail, LDAPS, AMQPS, MQTTS and common management interfaces); see --ports for the full default list.

 options:
   -h, --help            show this help message and exit